latexjs/latexjs/README.md

 It does not include anything from TeX Live.

 This code produces a TeX Live instance and a collection of Javascript files which are transpiled from TeX Live sources.
 These produced artifacts are licensed under the TeX Live licencing.
-For details of this licencing, please see the [LICENSE.TL](http://texlive.latexjs.org/texlive/LICENSE.TL) and [LICENSE.CTAN](http://texlive.latexjs.org/texlive/LICENSE.CTAN) text files.
+For details of this licensing, please see the [LICENSE.TL](http://texlive.latexjs.org/texlive/LICENSE.TL) and [LICENSE.CTAN](http://texlive.latexjs.org/texlive/LICENSE.CTAN) text files.

-TL;DR (IANAL) - you can use my code (`THINFS`, these build scripts) under a BSD-licence, but the produced files (e.g. `pdflatex.js`) are licensed under the TeX Live licencing.
+TL;DR (IANAL) - you can use my code (`THINFS`, these build scripts) under a BSD-license, but the produced files (e.g. `pdflatex.js`) are licensed under the TeX Live licencing.